- Foam Roller Ball: The ORB Review

 “I have a terrible back and about twice a year, I’m confined to bed.
 This thing has been a lifesaver though.
 As soon as I start to feel pain coming on, I go through my routine and so far, so good.
 No more pain and I think my recovery is way quicker than if I didn’t use it!
 The entire time I’ve been using it consistently, I’ve actually had way fewer bad spells.
 You will notice a difference.”

 “I tore my rotator cuff and suffered from terrible pain because of it.
 I started to use this thing every morning and night and found a lot of success at loosening up the muscles in that area.
-It’s even helped me to be able to begin training and running again”
+It’s even helped me to be able to begin training and running again.
+I like it so much that I even bought this as a gift for a lot of athletes in my life.”

 “This thing can get into certain areas better than a foam roller can.
 I’m a body builder so always have sore muscles and this thing has been a game-changer for me.
 The key is to learn how to use it correctly so watch a few videos on YouTube or ask your trainer for some help with it.”